MissingMaps/blog/2016_12_22_opensignal-data.md

 where X is the cell with the time in epoch and T is offset from GMT time, in hours.
 You'll need to change the format of those cells to a date, as well.

-2. Location inaccuracy.
+### Location inaccuracy
 The maximum location inaccuracy was almost 5 km.
 I discarded any records with a location inaccuracy greater than 1000 metres.
 This seems like a very high number to me, but it eliminated almost a quarter of my dataset, dropping it from 200,000 records down to 150,000.

+### RSSI (Received Signal Strength Indicator)
-3. RSSI (Received Signal Strength Indicator) measures the signal strength.
+RSSI (Received Signal Strength Indicator) measures the signal strength.
 HOWEVER, it's measured differently depending on the network type.
 For EDGE, GPRS, HSPAP, and sometimes HSDPA and HSPA, it is measured on a scale of -1 to 31.
 On other HSDPA and HSPA networks, it's measured in dBm, on a scale of -113 to -51.

 There were other instances where we had "unknown" and "out of service" networks with an RSSI of 99.
 I wasn't sure if this was code for "no signal", or if it meant that RSSI was being measured on yet another scale - the internet tells me that the RSSI max is 99 on Cisco equipment.
 These records added up to only 1% of the data so I just discarded them.